dimankiev/dhackos/README.md

 8. Use `cd dhackos` and `python dhackos.py` commands to start the game

-9. Game will say you which modules is not installed if you doesn't installed them.
+9. Game will tell you which modules are not installed if you didn't installed them.

 10. Have a good time :D